Skip to main content

 Yes, TSA PreCheck can save you time at airport security.
 Many TSA PreCheck members spent an average of five minutes in airport security in February 2024, according to the TSA website.
 If you've ever waited in line for a security screening at the airport, you know getting through can take much longer than five minutes.

 TSA PreCheck membership provides access to lanes that are designated for select travelers.
-Although many people are eligible for TSA PreCheck, many travelers don't have it.
-Therefore, the designated TSA security lanes often have fewer people waiting which often leads to shorter wait times.
-There's also the convenience of not removing shoes, devices, etc. You could pack and dress to make the security process easier; however, not having to unpack or undress can be much faster than having to do so.
+These designated TSA security lanes often have fewer people waiting which, could potentially lead to shorter wait times.
+There's also the convenience of not removing shoes, devices, etc.

 How long does it take for TSA PreCheck approval?